olooeez/dotfiles/README.md

 # system-build

-A simple script to build my setup (installs apps i use and my custom config files) on Ubuntu MATE
+A simple script to build my setup (installs apps i use and my custom config files) on Debian GNU/Linux

-## Dependencies
+## Prerequisites

-* __curl__ ≥ 7.68.0
-* __jq__ ≥ 1.6
+* git >= 2.25.1
+* bash >= 5.0.17

-## Usage
+## How to use?

-1. Clone this repository with the command below:
+Clone this repository with the command below:

 ```
 git clone https://github.com/lurevar/system-build.git
 ```

-2. Enter the directory and run _build.sh_ with root privileges:
+Enter the directory and run _build.sh_ with root privileges:
 ```
+cd system-build
-cd system-build && sudo bash build.sh
+sudo bash build.sh
 ```